binfed/F-Scrack/README.md

 # F-Scrack

-**F-Scrack** is a single file bruteforcer supports multi-protocol, no extra library requires except python standard library, Which is ideal for a quick test.
+**F-Scrack** is a single file bruteforcer supports multi-protocol, no extra library requires except python standard library, which is ideal for a quick test.

 Currently support protocol:
 FTP, MySQL, MSSQL，MongoDB，Redis，Telnet，Elasticsearch，PostgreSQL.